Herzult/HerzultForumBundle/Resources/doc/doctrine-orm.markdown

 Create the entity classes
 -------------------------

-The bundle does not contains any concrete Doctrine entity but only a _mapped superclass_ for each model.
+The bundle does not contain any concrete Doctrine entity but only a _mapped superclass_ for each model.
 So you have to create your own entity classes extending them.